iiKurt/OS-Template/README.md

 To be honest, the makefile structure modifications I have made aren't all that good.
 The kernel makefile blatantly compiles all source files rather than relevant ones inferred from the #included headers.
 Feeling productive, may refactor later idk.

+Except to see this template improve and become more comprehensive over time.

 ## Getting Started
 You'll need the following tools installed:
 - clang and lld (specifically lld-link)